Sealdah–Bangaon line: Barasat–Basirhat Light Railway

-Post-partition (1947-)
+Post-partition (1947–)

 Eastern Railway

 Following the partition of India in 1947, the Calcutta–Khulna line was divided into two parts and the Petrapole railway station became the terminus on the Indian side while the Benapole railway station became the terminus in the Bangladeshi side of the line.
 The Calcutta (now Sealdah)–Bangaon–Petrapole section came under the jurisdiction of the Sealdah division of the Eastern Railway zone of the Indian Railways while the Benapole–Jessore–Khulna section came under the jurisdiction of the Eastern Bengal Railway (renamed as Pakistan Eastern Railway on 1961) of the then East Pakistan.

 The Barisal Express, launched in 1884, from Calcutta to Khulna continued post-partition until rail services between the two countries were suspended due to the Indo-Pakistani War of 1965.
 Following the liberation of Bangladesh, freight services between the two countries were restored for a brief period of two years in 1972 but closed again due to a lack of goods.
 India and Bangladesh signed an agreement in July 2000 to resume freight services and the first freight train ran across the link on 21 January 2001.
 The Bandhan Express, a weekly service, was introduced on this line in November 2017.
 It traces the old route of the Barisal Express except for having its terminus in the Kolkata railway station instead of Sealdah railway station.

 The Barasat–Basirhat Light Railway closed down in 1955 due to continuous losses.
 The Barasat-Hasnabad section of the BBLR was converted into a broad gauge and was built in a new alignment between 1957 and 1962 becoming the Barasat–Hasnabad branch line.
 The Shyambazar branch of the BBLR was abandoned.

 The Dum Dum Cantonment–Biman Bandar branch line was built by the Eastern Railway and was inaugurated in July 2006.
 Due to losses and poor patronage owing to the location of the station and odd timings of the services, the services on the line were closed down in 2016.
 The line was further dismantled in 2020 to make way for the Yellow Line.

 Numbering series details

-There are some pattern in numbering in local trains of Sealdah Bangaon section.
+There are some patterns in the numbering in local trains of Sealdah Bangaon section.